loggcc/FoundationPose_realtime/FoundationPose-plus-plus/README.md

-# Realtime FoundationPose++: Realtime FoundationPose++: Real-Time 6D Object Tracking with YOLOv8 and RealSense
+# Realtime FoundationPose++: Real-Time 6D Object Tracking with YOLOv8 and RealSense

 This project extends FoundationPose++ by enabling real-time 6D pose tracking using a YOLOv8 segmentation model and Intel RealSense RGB-D camera.
 It eliminates the need for pre-recorded mask inputs by performing online object segmentation based on class name, using only the object’s mesh model as prior.